2023 Best Value Nursing Doctor's Degree Schools in Connecticut

 Best Connecticut Schools for Affordable Quality for a Doctorate in Nursing

-Our analysis found American Sentinel University to be the best value school for nursing students who want to pursue a doctor’s degree in Connecticut.
+Our 2023 rankings named American Sentinel University the best value school in Connecticut for nursing students working on their doctor’s degree.
 American Sentinel University is a small private for-profit school located in the suburb of Aurora.

 American Sentinel University graduate students pay an average of $6,920 in in-state tuition and fees each year.